-In this work we propose an aspect-oriented approach to the problem, by exposing a language extension to the aspect-oriented programming language AspectJ.
+In this work we propose an aspect-oriented approach to the problem, by exposing a language extension to the aspectoriented programming language AspectJ.
 Aspect-oriented programming allows programmers to use predicates, called pointcuts, to intercept certain events of interest at runtime.
 In AspectJ, the events that can be intercepted are mostly restricted to method calls, field accesses and exception handling.
 The language extension which we propose enhances AspectJ with three new pointcuts, to make available to the programmer three additional kinds of events: (1) the acquisition of a lock, (2) the release of a lock and (3) the event of reading from or writing to a field that may be shared among threads.

-For instance, the following pointcut captures the event of locking on object 1: lock() && args(l).
-A programmer can capture the converse event of unlocking 1 by writing simply writing unlock() && args(l).
-Setting a potentially shared field on an object o is captured via set(!static ) && target(o) && maybeShared().
+For instance, the following pointcut captures the event of locking on object 1: lock() && args(1).
+A programmer can capture the converse event of unlocking 1 by writing simply writing unlock() && args(1).
+Setting a potentially shared field on an object o is captured via the pointcut set(!static ) && target(o) && maybeShared().

 Matching the first two pointcuts against a given program is decidable.
 The problem of matching the maybeShared() pointcut is however generally undecidable.
-We therefore compute a sound over-approximation using a static thread-local objects analysis [26].
+We therefore compute a sound over-approximation using a static threadlocal objects analysis [27].
 The approximation assures that every access to a field that is indeed shared will be matched by the pointcut.
-Because of the over-approximation, the pointcut may however also match accesses to fields that are not actually shared, i.e. are only accessed by a single thread.
+Because of the over-approximation, the